 When detected and treated promptly, AML leukemia can be beaten.
 But, remission remains a concern, and a significant percentage of AML leukemia diagnoses prove fatal.
 These factors impact the financial and non-financial costs of the disease as well—and they are factors that maritime workers and their families should consider when making decisions about their legal rights.

 Understanding Your Rights As a Seaman Under the Jones Act

-Due to the significant costs associated with AML leukemia, all barge cleaners and other maritime workers diagnosed with this disease should consult with a lawyer about their legal rights under the Jones Act.
+Due to the significant costs associated with AML leukemia, all maritime workers diagnosed with this disease should consult with a lawyer about their legal rights under the Jones Act.
 The Jones Act is a federal law that entitles “seamen” to benefits and other compensation when they suffer work-related illnesses and injuries.

 Under the Jones Act, seamen who have been diagnosed with AML leukemia can potentially pursue three types of claims:

 Maintenance and Cure Benefits (“No Fault” Benefits)